Sharpness-aware Quantization for Deep Neural Networks: Related Work

-\section{Related work}
+\section{Related Work}

-\paragraph{Network quantization.} Network quantization seeks to reduce the model size and computational cost by mapping weights, activations, and even gradients to low-precision ones.
-Existing quantization methods can be roughly divided into two categories according to the quantization bitwidth, namely, fixed-point quantization~\cite{zhou2016dorefa,cai2017deep,choi2018pact,zhuang2018towards,zhang2018lq,jung2019learning,Esser2020LEARNED} and binary quantization~\cite{hubara2016binarized,rastegari2016xnor,liu2018bi,zhuang2019structured,lin2017towards,liu2021adam}.
-To improve the quantization performance, existing methods~\cite{choi2018pact,zhang2018lq,jung2019learning,Esser2020LEARNED,yamamoto2021learnable} explicitly parameterize the quantizer and train it jointly with network parameters.
-To reduce the optimization difficulty incurred by the non-differentiable discretization, extensive methods~\cite{ding2019regularizing,Yang_2019_CVPR,gong2019differentiable} have been proposed to approximate the gradients.
-Moreover, when it comes to binary quantization, some studies~\cite{bethge2020meliusnet,liu2020reactnet,martinez2020training,liu2021adam} show that Adam~\cite{kingma2014adam} performs better than SGD~\cite{robbins1951stochastic} for optimization.
-Compared with these methods, our \methodshortname focuses on improving the generalization performance of the quantized models from a new perspective by minimizing both the loss value and the loss sharpness.
+\textbf{Network quantization.} Network quantization seeks to reduce the model size and computational cost by mapping weights, activations, and even gradients of a CNN or ViT to low-precision ones.
+Existing quantization methods can be roughly divided into two categories according to the quantization bitwidth, namely, fixed-point quantization~\cite{zhou2016dorefa,cai2017deep,hou2018loss,choi2018pact,zhuang2018towards,zhang2018lq,jung2019learning,Esser2020LEARNED,chen2021aqd,kim2021bert,liu2021post,han2021improving} and binary quantization~\cite{hubara2016binarized,rastegari2016xnor,liu2018bi,lin2017towards,liu2021adam,bai2021binarybert,qin2021bibert}.
+To reduce the quantization error, existing methods~\cite{choi2018pact,zhang2018lq,jung2019learning,Esser2020LEARNED,bhalgat2020lsq+,yamamoto2021learnable} explicitly parameterize the quantizer and train it jointly with network parameters.
+To reduce the optimization difficulty incurred by the non-differentiable discretization, extensive methods~\cite{ding2019regularizing,Yang_2019_CVPR,gong2019differentiable,lee2021network,kim2021distance} have been proposed to approximate the gradients.
+To encourage more information to be maintained by the quantized weights, several weight regularization methods~\cite{han2021improving,liu2022nonuniform} have been proposed to alleviate the discrepancy between the full-precision and low-precision weights.
+To improve robustness against different bitwidths of quantization, \cite{Alizadeh2020Gradient} introduces $\ell_1$-norm of the loss gradients as a regularization term.
+Compared with these methods, \methodshortname focuses on improving the generalization performance of the quantized models from a new perspective by smoothing the loss landscape.
+Compared with recent studies~\cite{nagel2022overcoming,defossez2021differentiable} that mitigates oscillations incurred by implicit stochasticity of the straight-through estimator (STE)~\cite{bengio2013estimating} to stabilize optimization, \methodshortname instead reduces the effect of adversarial perturbations and quantization noises by directly minimizing the perturbed quantization loss and vanilla quantization loss.